wso2/docs-ei/docs/en/Overview/introduction.md

 - Provide intuitive and visual development tools for continous integration and continous development
 - Help integration developers to create new services and assets

+WSO2 EI comprises of profiles that offer different integration capabilities.

+The ESB profile in WSO2 EI provides its fundamental services through an event-driven and standards-based messaging engine (the bus), which allows integration architects to exploit the value of messaging without writing code.
+This ESB profile is a step ahead of the previous releases of WSO2 Enterprise Service Bus, as it provides data integration capabilities within the same runtime.
+This eliminates the need to use a separate data services server for your integration processes.